Eupen-Malmedy: Provisional Belgian administration, 1919–1925

-During World War I, Belgium was invaded by the German Empire and, between 1914 and 1918, much of Belgium's territory was under German military occupation.
+During World War I, Belgium was invaded by the German Empire and between 1914 and 1918 most of Belgium's territory was under German military occupation.
 With the defeat of Germany in 1918, Belgian politicians attempted to expand Belgian territory at German expense.
 However, the settlement at the Treaty of Versailles proved disappointing for Belgium.
 Belgium failed to gain any territory from the Netherlands or Luxembourg, but was awarded the small German colonial territory of Ruanda-Urundi in Africa and Eupen-Malmedy in Europe, together with the previously neutral territory of Moresnet.
 At the time, Eupen-Malmedy had approximately 64,000 residents.
 Although the Belgian government attempted to depict Eupen-Malmedy as an ethnically Belgian territory, many Belgians were suspicious of the move.

 In 1919, a Transitional Government was established for Eupen-Malmedy by the Belgian government.
 It was headed by a Belgian general, Herman Baltia.
 Under the terms of the Treaty, Belgian control over the territory was contingent on the result of a local plebiscite, held between January and June 1920.
 The plebiscite itself was held without a secret ballot, and organized as a consultation in which all citizens who opposed the annexation had to formally register their protest; just 271 of nearly 34,000 eligible voters did so.
 The League of Nations accepted the result and the Transitional Government prepared for the unification of Eupen-Malmedy with Belgium in June 1925.

+The reaction of the German population to annexation varied.
+At the time most of the population considered the newly established Weimar Republic to be on a brink of collapse or a socialist revolution which led some activists to advocate for the creation of the Rhenish Republic ultimately created in 1923.
+Others argued in favour of Belgian annexation.
+This was based on the belief that this "seemed a more endearing prospect than being party to a revolutionary republic as was being fought over in Germany".
+Most of the local population was monarchist and Catholic.

+Although largely indifferent to the referendum and annexation, the population of Eupen-Malmedy was split quite evenly into pro-Belgian and pro-German camps which reflected existing ideological divides.
+Catholics and socialists tended to support annexation into Belgium and were represented by newspapers such as Die Fliegende Taube, La Semaine and Die Arbeit.
+The pro-German position was represented by Liberal and secular circles, organised around newspapers such as Der Landbote and Eupener Zeitung.

+Previously part of the Roman Catholic Archdiocese of Cologne, a separate Apostolic Administration of Eupen–Malmedy–Sankt Vith was founded in 1919.
+This became the separate Diocese of Eupen-Malmedy which was founded in July 1920.
+It was united with the Diocese of Liège and suppressed in April 1925.